MistySampleSkills/Misty-Concierge-Template/README.md

 7. **Optional**: Modify the value for `numberOfResults` to change how many recommendations Misty gets from the Places API.
 8. Save your changes.

-### Generating the Meta File
+### Using the Meta File

-Next we create the JSON meta file for the skill.
-This file configures some of the initial settings and parameters that determine how Misty runs the skill code.

-Follow these steps to generate a unique JSON file for your concierge skill:
+In addition to your code file, each JavaScript skill you upload to Misty requires a JSON meta file that configures some of the initial settings and parameters that determine how Misty runs the skill code.
+Each template in this repository includes a pre-made meta file, so there's no need to generate your own unless you'd like a meta file that's associated with a unique GUID.
+For information about the key/value pairs defined in the meta file, see the [Meta File documentation](https://docs.mistyrobotics.com/misty-ii/javascript-sdk/javascript-skill-architecture/#meta-file).

-1. Open the [Skill Runner](http://sdk.mistyrobotics.com/skill-runner/) web page in a new browser window.
-2. In the **Generate** section, enter `conciergeFoursquareTemplate` in the **New Skill Name** field. ***Note:** The meta file must have the same name as your skill code file.
-If you change the name of your JavaScript code file, make sure to use your custom name to generate the meta file.*
-3. Select the option to **Download** and click **Generate JSON Meta Template**.
-4. Locate the downloaded `conciergeFoursquareTemplate.json` file, and save it to the same directory as the `conciergeFoursquareTemplate.js` code file.

-***Note:** For information about the key/value pairs defined in the meta file, see the [Meta File documentation](https://docs.mistyrobotics.com/misty-ii/javascript-sdk/javascript-skill-architecture/#meta-file).*

 ### Installing the Skill